 I find it equal parts comforting and amusing when other people on the interwebs can relate to my absurd or traumatic experiences.
 However– I dug deep within the catacombs of my Mistake Pit and pulled out an experience that I think may actually be a rarity.
 See, a couple months ago I had the pleasure of serving myself with a subpoena.

-Just in case you missed out on Judge Judy, a subpoena is a magical sheet of paper that someone who spent $90,000 on law school can send to you if they want to make you show up somewhere at a certain time.
+Just in case you missed out on Judge Judy, a subpoena is a magical sheet of paper that someone who spent $900,000 on law school can send to you if they want to make you show up somewhere at a certain time.
 Usually there are these people called “process servers” who are paid to track you down and “serve” you with the subpoena.
+I’ve heard of law firms using the services of Houston Process Server to great effect.
+It is useful for some cases but not all.

-Some of us get to live in a special world of award where we can skip that step.
+Some of us get to live in a special world where we can skip that step.

 I feel like my whole life had been leading up to this moment– I was ready, and I rocked it.
 Now, I’d like to give you some insight into the process in hopes that perhaps you might one day be fortunate enough to do the same.